AI-Agents-Lab/PolkaAirdrops/PolkaAirdrops.md

 The immense potential we see in combining the power of airdrops with the expansive reach of social networks like Twitter provides an exceptional opportunity to amplify the visibility and appeal of Polkadot projects, reaching a diverse and extensive global audience in a way that is both innovative and highly effective.

 In our pursuit to realize this vision with PolkaAirdrops, we are leveraging the cutting-edge capabilities of Generative Pre-trained Transformers (GPTs) for advanced natural language processing and sentiment analysis.
-This technology enables us to intelligently identify and reward positive social media engagements with precision.
-Simultaneously, we are utilizing EVM-compatible Moonriver smart contracts to ensure seamless, secure, and efficient airdrop distributions.
-This harmonious integration of GPTs' AI prowess with Moonriver's robust and flexible smart contract functionality embodies our commitment to innovation and efficiency, propelling us towards achieving our goal of elevating Polkadot projects' visibility on a global scale.
+This technology enables us to intelligently and automatically identify and reward positive social media engagements with precision.
+Simultaneously, we are utilizing EVM-compatible Moonbeam smart contracts to ensure seamless, secure, and efficient airdrop distributions.
+This harmonious integration of GPTs' AI prowess with Moonbeam's robust and flexible smart contract functionality embodies our commitment to innovation and efficiency, propelling us towards achieving our goal of elevating Polkadot projects' visibility on a global scale.

 ### Key Features: